Charlotte’s Web (OTCMKTS:CWBHF) PT Lowered to $1.00

-Charlotte’s Web (OTCMKTS:CWBHF – Get Rating) had its price target dropped by investment analysts at Cowen from $2.00 to $1.00 in a research report issued on Friday, The Fly reports.
-Cowen’s price target points to a potential upside of 133.95% from the company’s current price.
+Charlotte’s Web (OTCMKTS:CWBHF – Get Rating) had its price objective cut by analysts at Cowen from $2.00 to $1.00 in a research report issued on Friday, Stock Target Advisor reports.
+The brokerage currently has an “outperform” rating on the stock.
+Cowen’s price target suggests a potential upside of 133.95% from the stock’s current price.

-A number of other equities analysts have also commented on CWBHF.
-Canaccord Genuity Group dropped their price objective on Charlotte’s Web from C$3.00 to C$2.25 and set a “buy” rating on the stock in a research note on Wednesday.
-Piper Sandler dropped their price objective on Charlotte’s Web from $2.00 to $1.00 in a research note on Friday, March 25th.
-Benchmark lowered Charlotte’s Web from a “buy” rating to a “hold” rating in a research note on Wednesday.
-Finally, Cantor Fitzgerald dropped their price objective on Charlotte’s Web from $1.50 to $1.20 and set a “neutral” rating on the stock in a research note on Friday, March 25th.
-Three equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Charlotte’s Web presently has an average rating of “Hold” and a consensus target price of $2.09.
+Several other equities analysts also recently commented on CWBHF.
+Piper Sandler cut their price objective on Charlotte’s Web from $2.00 to $1.00 in a research report on Friday, March 25th.
+Canaccord Genuity Group cut their price objective on Charlotte’s Web from C$3.00 to C$2.25 and set a “buy” rating on the stock in a research report on Wednesday.
+Cantor Fitzgerald cut their price objective on Charlotte’s Web from $1.50 to $1.20 and set a “neutral” rating on the stock in a research report on Friday, March 25th.
+Benchmark downgraded Charlotte’s Web from a “buy” rating to a “hold” rating in a research report on Wednesday.
+Finally, Cowen dropped their price objective on Charlotte’s Web from $2.00 to $1.00 in a research report on Friday.
+Three research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $1.91.

 Charlotte’s Web Company Profile (Get Rating)